Aida Lafuente

-Aida de la Fuente Penaos (25 February 1915, in León – 13 October 1934, in Oviedo), better known as Aida Lafuente, was a Spanish communist militant who died in the Revolution of 1934 in Asturias after the repression by the Second Spanish Republic.
+Aida de la Fuente Penaos (25 February 1915 in León – 13 October 1934 in Oviedo), better known as Aida Lafuente, was a Spanish communist militant who died in the Revolution of 1934 in Asturias after the repression by the Second Spanish Republic.

 Biography

 Aida de la Fuente was born on 25 February 1915 in León, she was the daughter of Gustavo de la Fuente and Jesusa Penaos.
 Her father was a painter of posters and sets for the Campoamor Theater in Oviedo in Asturias, and had been a founder of the Communist Party of Spain in Oviedo.
 Aida, along with her brothers, was an active participant in the organization of the Communist Youth of Spain.

+Asturian revolution

+On October 13, 1934, Aida Lafuente served as a liaison between Oviedo's Revolutionary Committee and rebel groups controlling the western part of the city during the Spanish Republic army's efforts to suppress the 1934 Revolution.
+Lafuente was killed near the church of San Pedro de los Arcos in Oviedo while attempting, nearly alone, to halt the advance of troops under Lieutenant Colonel Juan Yagüe.

+These forces, consisting of Legionnaires, Moroccan Regulares, and artillery units under General Francisco Franco's broader command, faced resistance from two machine gun nests, one of which was operated by Lafuente herself.
+Though her position was eventually surrounded and overwhelmed by cavalry and infantry attacks, she refused to surrender and stopped their advance for hours, eventually firing her pistol at a legionnaire when ordered to surrender after running out of ammo.
+Her body was later discovered in a mass grave near the church.

 Legacy

 After the outbreak of the Civil War, Aida Lafuente's name appeared on propaganda posters.
-In October 1936, the 1st Asturian Battalion was renamed in honor of Lafuente, and a street with her name appeared in Gijon.
+In October 1936, the 1st Asturian Battalion was renamed in honor of Lafuente, and a street with her name appeared in Gijón.
 A memorial commemorating Aida can be found in Oviedo.